Foundation Diet and Health

 In ancient times, lady's mantle was an important cult and magical plant as well as a valued medicinal plant.
 3 The Latin name Alchemilla first appeared in the Mainz Garden of Health and a lifelike image was added in 1485.
 In Europe, the Alchemilla species have been used as folk medicinal plants for many centuries.
 5

 Today, lady's mantle (Alchemillae herba) is traditionally used internally for gynecological complaints such as painful and difficult menstruation (dysmenorrhea), during menopause (climacteric), heavy menstrual bleeding, premenstrual disorders and for milk production after birth.
-Good results have been achieved with lady's mantle, especially in the treatment of women who are unable to have children.
+Good results have been achieved with lady's mantle, especially in the treatment of women with an unfulfilled desire to have children.
 1,2,3 The medicinal plant is used externally for sitz baths for abdominal diseases, vaginal discharge (leucorrhea) or itching in the external pubic area.
 4

 Other indications for external, folk medicinal use are inflammation of the mucous membranes in the mouth and throat, wounds, weeping eczema, skin rashes, ulcers and inflamed boils.
 Indications for internal use are gastrointestinal complaints, diarrhea, respiratory complaints, promoting digestion, strengthening the heart, headaches and insomnia.
 In addition to sitz baths and infusions, compresses made from the warm and chopped leaves can be used.
 Lady's mantle is said to have a positive effect on the elasticity of the blood vessels and strengthen the nervous system.
 1,2,3,10